-- additional mayonnaise or butter (optional)
+- additional mayonnaise (optional)

 - If using uncooked chicken, place chicken in a medium saucepan and add water to cover by 1 inch.
 Bring to a boil.
 Cover, reduce heat to low and simmer gently until no longer pink in the middle, 10 to 15 minutes.
 Transfer to a clean cutting board; shred or cut into bite-size pieces when cool enough to handle.

 - Combine pesto, mayonnaise and onion in a medium bowl.
 Add the chicken and mix to coat.